 “You drink a lot of tea when you’re in the armed forces, in the good times and at times of conflict, so I'm passionate about tea as a result.” – James Green

-Tea from the Manor provides loose and silky bagged teas.
-We are stocked by tea rooms, restaurants, garden centres - anywhere that loves tea!
+Tea from The Manor provides loose and silky bagged teas.
+We are stocked by tea rooms, hotels, restaurants, garden centres - anywhere that loves tea!
 If you’d like to stock our teas to sell or add them to your tea menu, we’d be delighted to hear from you.
-Tea from the Manor is committed to the highest standards and will always go the extra mile to give you and your customers an unmatched service.
+Tea from The Manor is committed to the highest standards and will always go the extra mile to give you and your customers an unmatched service.

 To arrange a tea tasting please click here.

 The difference in taste of whole leaf tea is, quite simply, memorable.
 Whole leaves retain their natural oil and give a richness of flavour that is merely hinted at in lower grade teas.
 Each tea has its own distinctive character, “brisk”, “bright”, “full” are just some of the taste notes found in our teas - never “dull’, “harsh” or “tainted”!
 Our blends have been perfected by James to create classic combinations or exciting new flavours.
 Custom blends are a specialism.

 Our teas are either single leaf or blends and all are available loose with a selection also available in silky bags.
 Using silky pyramid tea bags maximises infusion and taste.
 Bags are biodegradable and staple free to eliminate oxidation.
 We also have a range of tea accessories to help achieve the perfect infusion - tea pots, infusers, strainers and caddies.